Build with AI

 system keychain.
 Before running any commands, add the following to a .env file in the project root

-(if you're using project installation):
+(if you’re using a project installation):

 SDL_MCP_TOKEN_ENV=true